gr01d/django-otpsample-application/README.md

 ### For superuser level accounts

-Note: Always login on /admin only! not /login
+Note: Always login on <your-secret-admin-url> only (Line 36 mysite/urls.py)! not /login or /admin

 1. After creating the super user, execute addstatictoken for the user.

-2. Navigate to /admin login with that one time use token.
+2. Navigate to <your-secret-admin-url>  login with that one time use token.

-3. Go to the the admin dashboard > Otp_Totp > TOTP devices > Add.
+3. Go to the the Admin Dashboard > Otp_Totp > TOTP devices > Add.
 Fields are self explanatory, generate your OTP codes using your mobile device by scanning the QR Code.

 ### For user level accounts (non staff/admin)

-1. Login with the /login and not /admin
+1. Login with the /login and not <your-secret-admin-url>

 ## TO DO